majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/preliminary_research_gap.md

         ↓
     Humanoid Motion

-The remaining question is whether these components can be connected through a transferable human objective.

-The key distinction is:

-    Direct Trajectory Transfer
-            ✗

-    Objective Transfer
-            ✓

-We do not want the H1 to reproduce the human trajectory.

-Instead:
+This suggests a potential connection:

-    Human Motion
+    Human Demonstrations
             ↓
-    Infer Objective
+    Infer Human Objective
             ↓
-    H1 + its own Dynamics
+    Different Robot Dynamics
             ↓
           MPC
             ↓
-    H1 generates its own motion
+    Robot Behavior

+The important question is whether an objective inferred from human locomotion remains useful when optimized by a robot with different morphology, dynamics, actuation, and physical constraints.

 ---

-## 3. Preliminary Research Gap
+## 8. Preliminary Research Gap

-The current preliminary research question is:
+The current preliminary research gap is:

 > **Can an objective inferred from human locomotion demonstrations remain meaningful when it is re-optimized under the dynamics and physical constraints of a different humanoid robot?**

-Conceptually:
+The key distinction from direct imitation is:

-    Human Demonstrations
+    Human Trajectory
           ↓
-    Learned Human Objective
+    Direct Imitation
           ↓
+    Robot Motion

+versus:

+    Human Trajectory
+          ↓
+    Infer Underlying Objective
+          ↓
     H1 Dynamics + Constraints
           ↓
           MPC
           ↓
-       H1 Behavior
+    H1 Generates Its Own Motion

+The goal is therefore not to make the H1 move like a human joint-by-joint.

+The goal is to determine whether the H1 can pursue a **human-derived objective** while producing motion that is physically appropriate for the H1.

+---

+## 9. Why This Could Matter for Generalization

+A trajectory is strongly tied to the body that produced it.

+For example:

+    Human body
         ↓
-      Unseen Conditions

-This is a **preliminary research gap**, not yet a confirmed novelty claim.
+    Human trajectory

+If the robot has different:

+- limb lengths
+- mass distribution
+- joint limits
+- actuator capabilities
+- contact dynamics

+then directly copying the trajectory may not be physically appropriate.

+An objective may be more transferable than the trajectory itself.

+Conceptually:

+    Human
+    Motion
+      ↓
+    Objective
+      ↓
+    ┌───────────────┐
+    │               │
+    H1             Other
+    dynamics       humanoid
+    │               │
+    ↓               ↓
+    Own motion     Own motion

+This is the hypothesis that motivates the generalization experiments.

+However:

+> **Whether an inferred human objective is actually more transferable than a trajectory remains unknown and must be experimentally tested.**

+---

+## 10. What Is NOT Established as Novelty

+The following are NOT established as novel contributions by themselves:

+- IOC
+- IRL
+- Learning rewards from demonstrations
+- Composite human movement objectives
+- Human locomotion objective inference
+- Humanoid MPC
+- Humanoid RL
+- Robot dynamics-aware control
+- AMASS-based human motion processing

-The potentially interesting combination is:
+The potentially interesting contribution is the combination:

     Human Objective Inference
             +